 Finding geofencing companies and geofence marketing providers that can white label their geo-fencing services can be difficult.
 Some require you to have spends above $10,000/month, some require you to spend at a $10.00/CPM rate, and some geo fencing providers are not really what we’d consider true geo-fencing.
 There are a number of beacon technology firms as well as true geo fencing agencies that are useful for specific needs of the organization.

-Geo-fencing is an important strategy that we at Propellant Media employ to help you achieve your marketing efforts and needs.
+What is geofencing marketing?
+Geofencing marketing is an important strategy we at Propellant Media employ to help you achieve your marketing efforts and needs.
 And even though we believe we can meet all of your geofencing marketing campaign needs, we realize this may not always be the case.
 As a result, we have listed here the top 30 geo-fencing marketing company providers.
 But first, lets discuss what is geofencing marketing.

 - What Is Geofencing Marketing?

 - What Do Your Geofencing Advertising Ads Look Like?

 - 5 Benefits Of Geofencing Marketing